BBC tries to understand politics by creating fake Americans

 Spring's reporting has appeared on BBC's newscasts and website, as well as the weekly podcast "Americast," the British view of news from the United States.
 She began the project in August with the midterm election campaign in mind but hopes to keep it going through 2024.

-Spring worked with the Pew Research Center in the U.S. to set up five archetypes.
+Spring worked with the Pew Research Center in the U.S. to set up five archetypes, although the center was not involved in how to use them.
 Besides the very conservative Larry and very liberal Emma, there's Britney, a more populist conservative from Texas; Gabriela, a largely apolitical independent from Miami; and Michael, a Black teacher from Milwaukee who's a moderate Democrat.

 With computer-generated photos, she set up accounts on Instagram, Facebook, Twitter, YouTube and TikTok.
 The accounts are passive, meaning her “people” don't have friends or make public comments.

-Note: This story was first published on Nov.
-1, 2022, and updated on Nov.
-4, 2022, to add that the Pew Research Center was not involved in how five archetypes of fake Americans were used.